Skip to main content

 • Course Type: Master's

-Get hands-on experience running real events, learn to apply a sustainability perspective in your work and gain credibility and an advanced qualification for international roles on the world stage.
+Gain advanced knowledge through hands-on experience in delivering real events, applying sustainability principles in practice and gaining the credibility and advanced qualifications needed for international roles on the global stage.

 Course overview